 Private Land Acquisition

-Since 2007, Y2Y has invested $1.7 million USD ($1.8 million CAN) in land acquisition in the Cabinet-Purcell Mountain Corridor, and has enabled its partners successfully to acquire three parcels of private land:
+Since 2007, Y2Y has invested $2.1 million USD ($2.2 million CAN) in land acquisition in the Cabinet-Purcell Mountain Corridor, and has enabled its partners successfully to acquire six parcels of private land:

-- three in Canada (Kidd Creek 1 and Kidd Creek 2), acquired by the Nature Trust of BC, and (Frog-Bear Conservation Area), acquired by the Nature Conservancy of Canada and
+- five in Canada (Kidd Creek 1 and Kidd Creek 2), acquired by the Nature Trust of BC, and three parcels that compose the Frog Bear Conservation Corridor, acquired by the Nature Conservancy of Canada and

 - one in the U.S. (Yaak Mountain), acquired by Vital Ground.